Alyssasorensen/cloud_db_mgmt_pooling_migrations/README.md

 7. Access Your Database: Once the deployment is complete, you can access your MySQL instance using tools like MySQL Workbench or the Azure portal.

-8. After instance was created, I added a database named "Alyssa."
+8. After the instance was created, I added a database named "Alyssa."

 ### **Creating a MySQL Database Instance on Google Cloud Platform (GCP):**